 If you’re wondering about My First Time at this point, I think it’s important that you understand the accident that got me into computer training (because I needed money to feed my acting habit).
 And that passion grew and became Lotus Notes consulting (and so much more).
 You’ll find that for me, “Passion” is always the operative word.

 Then a few years ago, I got somewhat interested in Google, but didn’t really have the time or need to explore it to my usual extent (obsessively).
 But in 2014, I met with a colleague who really got me excited about pitching a migration from Lotus Notes to Google Apps.
 I was working as a Lotus Notes consultant at the company, and we finally pitched it to the Board in early 2015, and it was a home run.
 I prepped for the Google Apps Administrator certification test and passed, so we were off and running with the migration.

 While we were migrating the Lotus Notes email system, I also developed a new Google application system for Lotus Notes repository databases.
 I was in heaven, or as close as I had hoped to get to it for a while.
 Along with migrating the Lotus Notes groups, maintaining the Help site, and publishing a Tips and Tricks newsletter that I called the “Google Bugle,” I was learning new “stuff” and performing at a high level!

 But man does not live by bread alone.
-Where I used to live in New Jersey (25 miles from the Big Apple), there were a couple of excellent community theaters, but one reason they were excellent was because they hired professional directors and many of the actors were professionals also.
+Where I used to live in New Jersey (25 miles from the Big Apple), there were a couple of excellent community theaters, but one reason they were excellent was that they hired professional directors and many of the actors were professionals also.
 They worked in these theaters as a way to avoid being away from home or as a way to keep their skills in tune and working on significant roles in great shows.
 This is where I got my acting “fix” while still working in IT.